 Figure 1.
 Summary of Harvest Strategy Development Process for Tropical Tuna in the Indonesia's Archipelagic Waters (modified from Satria and Sadiyah (2018))

 Table 1.
-Summary of six datasets submitted to Second data submission in March 2019.
+Summary of datasets submitted to the Third data submission in March 2020 (combined with the previous submissions).